neruthes/Scrlo/README.md

 `match`     | No            | String[RegExp].
 Show this option in the list of available scripts only when this RegExp can match the URL of the current page.
 `auto`      | No            | Array[String[RegExp]].
 Automatically executed this script if any of the RegExps can match the URL of the current page.

+## Behaviors

-If un script is executed automatically, this script will appear in the list regardless of the `match` field.
+- If un script is executed automatically, this script will appear in the list regardless of the `match` field.
+- If the `url` field start with "javascript:", it will be treated as un script instead of un URL.

 ## References